milovanderlinden/blackarch-site/_posts/2016-01-11-iso-released.md

 icon: fa-file-archive
 ---

-Today we released new BlackArch Linux ISOs.
+Today we released new BlackArch ISOs.
 The new ISOs include over 1330 tools.
 For more details see the ChangeLog below.

 Here's the ChangeLog :